propersam/dbq-blog/README.md

 CREATE TABLE benchmark(id int primary key auto_increment not null, name varchar(255) not null, timestamp timestamp not null);
 ```
 - *cd* into the [*dbScript*](./dbScript) directory
+- make sure your db connection details are already set in a *config.json* file
 - run the `go run main.go` command
 Just wait and your table will be populated with up to 100000 rows at 50hops of 2000 data insert per hop using **DBQ**